pinterest/widgets/README.md

 widgets
 =======

-JavaScript widgets, including the Pin It button.
+JavaScript widgets, including the Pin It (now "Save") button.

-Major release on 22-2-2016, including responsive grid and pin widgets, custom follow buttons, structure and CSS from templates, and SVG images made on the fly.
-All legacy parameters -- including community-generated parameters such as data-pin-do="nothing" -- should still work; details to follow.
+Breaking change, 10/9/2017: pin create buttons default to Save in the user's language (or English, if we don't support the user's language) instead of "Pin It."
+If you need Pin It buttons back, please set data-pin-save="false" in your initial call to pinit.js.